 In this third period, hierarchy is ceasing to be the mode of social ordering and operation for both Christian community and the social life of humanity at large.
 Christian community is "called" to lead human society in this regard, showing the larger orders of humanity how to live in this startlingly innovative way.
-Beyond hierarchy means democratic decision-making that moves from the sociological workabilities of local persons to the wider workabilities for regions, continents, and the planet, instead of having a privileged aristocracy sending thought and action instructions down the social ladder to be robotically implemented by the submissive masses of "peasant" drones.
-In the coming period, we will renounce being managed by a hierarchy of the wealth empowered.
+Beyond hierarchy means democratic decision-making that moves from the sociological workabilities of local persons to the wider workabilities for regions, continents, and the planet, instead of having a privileged aristocracy sending thought and action instructions down the social ladder to be robotically implemented by the submissive "peasants."
+In the coming period three, we will be renouncing the pattern of being managed by a hierarchy of the wealth-empowered.
 All Christians (as well as all members of society) will become the workers, the managers, and the investors in projects that we do in common.
-If some play the managerial roles more than others, this will not be viewed as another class of people (or rewarded with excessive wealth power with which to control the peons).
+When some people play the managerial roles more than the other roles, this will not be viewed as another class of people (or rewarded with excessive wealth power with which to control the peons).
 Instead, those who play the managerial roles will simply be our popular selection of the "quarterbacks" we need for our various teams of living.
-I am recommending that Christians and others actually learn to take with dread seriousness the following rather shocking teaching of Mark's Jesus:
+I am recommending that Christians and others actually learn to take with dread seriousness the following rather shocking teaching of Mark's Iesus: